yiisoft/yii2/docs/guide-zh-CN/input-validation.md

 jQuery method creates a Deferred object which is pushed to the `deferred` array.

 You can also explicitly create a Deferred object and call its `resolve()` method when the asynchronous callback is hit.
-The following example shows how to validate the dimensions of an uploaded image file on the client side.
+The following example shows how to validate the dimensions of an uploaded image file on the client-side.

 ```php
 public function clientValidateAttribute($model, $attribute, $view)